-Updates and intelligence from the GLAA will be routinely reviewed and pertinent information will be communicated to operating businesses and commercial and procurement teams to ensure ongoing awareness.
+Updates and intelligence from the GLAA and other sources of good practice will be routinely reviewed.
+This will include engagement with industry forums such as those led by the CCLA, with pertinent information from such engagement communicated to operating businesses and commercial and procurement teams to ensure ongoing awareness.